caltechlibrary/eprinttools/py/README.txt

 command line options.
 The environment settings are overridden by command line options.
 For details running either command envoke the tool name with the '-help' option.

-## Python 3.6 module

-This repository also contains a Python 3.6 module that wraps the basic Go package giving you the functionality of the command line tools in a Python 3.6 package.